jbanaszczyk/pms5003/README.md

 * sleeping/awoken
 * passive/active

 Both can be examined using `isModeActive()`/`isModeSleep()`.
 Please note, that result value is a tristate logic `tribool`: Yes / No / I don't know.
-Please refer to [boost `tribool` library description](https://www.boost.org/doc/libs/1_67_0/doc/html/tribool.html)
+Please refer to [boost.tribool library description](https://www.boost.org/doc/libs/1_67_0/doc/html/tribool.html)

-Please note, that it is possible, that Arduino was restarted, but PMS5003 was set in a strange state and it was not restarted.
+Please note, that it is possible, that Arduino was restarted for any reason, but PMS5003 was set in a strange state and it was not restarted.
+It is the reason, that initial states of PMS5003 is "I don't know"

-Well known state (woken up and active) can be achieved after sensor reset or sleep+wakeup sequence
+Well known state (awoken and active) can be achieved after sensor hardware reset or sleep+wakeup sequence

 ```C++
     if (!pms.write(pmsx::PmsCmd::CMD_RESET)) {